BIO-3011 Advances in Aquaculture - 10 ECTS

 - Develop an understanding of the biological basis (molecular, cellular, physiological) controlling the reproduction, growth and condition of aquaculture species common to the Norwegian aquaculture industry.

-- Have understanding of the challenges facing modern aquaculture industry with reference to environmental issues and interactions between farmed and wild fish stocks; transfer of diseases and parasites, the impact of escaped fish, and the threats and benefits of GM fish.
+- Have understanding of the challenges facing modern aquaculture industry with reference to environmental issues, including climate change, and interactions between farmed and wild fish stocks; transfer of diseases and parasites, the impact of escaped fish, and the threats and benefits of GM fish.

-- Have knowledge of the general requirements needed for developing sustainable aquaculture practices.
+- Have knowledge of the general requirements needed for developing sustainable aquaculture practices, including integrated (IMTA) and recirculating aquaculture (RAS) systems.

 - Appraise the general theory, methods and techniques behind modern aquaculture practices.